+2.3 Collection Facilities Fee.
+The Collection Facilities Fee, calculated in accordance with the terms and conditions of Section 4.2 of the Field Services Agreement, shall be subtracted from the Contract Price payments hereunder.
+Seller obligations under this Section 2.3 shall commence on the Effective Date of this Agreement.

 ARTICLE 3.
 QUANTITY OBLIGATIONS

 3.1.
 Seller's Commitment.
 Seller shall make available to Buyer 100 percent of Seller's Daily Deliverability of Gas.
 Subject only to Seller's Reservations and the provisions of Section 2.2, Seller exclusively commits to the performance hereof the Committed Reserves, represents that except as expressly set forth on Exhibit "A" the Committed Reserves are not otherwise subject to any purchase and sale agreement, and agrees not to sell, transfer or deliver to any third party any Gas produced from the Committed Reserves.
-If Seller acquires any interest in additional Gas within the Reserve Commitment Area, such additional Gas shall likewise be dedicated to this Agreement; provided however, if such additionally acquired interest is dedicated to others by agreement on the date of acquisition by Seller, then such Gas shall only be considered to be dedicated hereunder upon the end of the primary term of such prior agreement.
+If Seller acquires any interest in additional Gas within the Reserve Commitment Area, such additional Gas shall likewise be dedicated to this Agreement; provided however, if such additionally acquired interest is dedicated to others by agreement on the date of acquisition by Seller, then such Gas shall only be considered to be dedicated hereunder upon the end of the then in effect term of such prior agreement.

 3.2.
 Seller's Reservations/Gas Warranties.
 Seller reserves the following rights and reasonable quantities of Gas to satisfy same ("Seller's Reservations"): (i) to separate or process the Gas using only mechanical, ambient temperature equipment located at surface production facilities on the Subject Leases, (ii) to use Gas produced from the Subject Leases for operating the Subject Leases, including but not limited to secondary recovery operations (iii) to allow use by landowners pursuant to the terms and conditions of the appropriate oil and gas lease(s), and (iv) to pool, communitize or unitize the Subject Leases, in which event this Agreement shall cover Seller's Interest therein.

-Seller represents and warrants that to the best of its knowledge (i) Gas delivered has been produced from Seller’s Committed Reserves which are not dedicated or committed to interstate commerce, and has not been commingled at any point upstream from the Delivery Point(s) with other Gas which may be sold, consumed, transported or otherwise utilized in interstate commerce in such a manner as will subject the Field Services or any portion thereof, to the jurisdiction of the Federal Energy Regulatory Commission or any successor authority under the Natural Gas Act and (ii) Seller will take no affirmative action, directly or indirectly, that would be designed to subject the Field Services or any portion thereof to the, to the jurisdiction of the Federal Energy Regulatory Commission or any successor authority under the Natural Gas Act.
-Neither, delivery of Gas hereunder or compliance with unsolicited data requests by FERC or other governmental body shall constitute such an action.
-Seller shall indemnify, defend and hold harmless Buyer and the Field Services provider from any and all loss, cost, expense and Claims, including, without limitation,, incidental, consequential and indirect damages, lost profits or other business interruption damages, arising from or out of a breach of the representations and warranties contained in this paragraph.
+Seller represents and warrants that to the best of its knowledge (i) Gas delivered has been produced from Seller’s Committed Reserves which are not dedicated or committed to interstate commerce, and has not been commingled at any point upstream from the Delivery Point(s) with other Gas which may be sold, consumed, transported or otherwise utilized in interstate commerce in such a manner as will subject the Field Services or any portion thereof, to the jurisdiction of the Federal Energy Regulatory Commission or any successor authority under the Natural Gas Act and (ii) Seller will take no affirmative action, directly or indirectly, that would be designed to subject the Field Services, or any portion thereof, to the jurisdiction of the Federal Energy Regulatory Commission or any successor authority under the Natural Gas Act.
+Neither, delivery of Gas hereunder nor compliance with FERC data requests not solicited by Seller or other governmental body shall constitute such an action.
+Seller shall indemnify, defend and hold harmless Buyer and the Field Services provider from any and all loss, cost, expense and Claims, including, without limitation, incidental, consequential and indirect damages, lost profits or other business interruption damages, arising from or out of a breach of the representations and warranties contained in this paragraph.

 3.3.
 Buyer's Commitment. (a) Except as otherwise provided herein, Buyer shall commit to purchase and receive at the Delivery Point(s), as described on Exhibit “C”, or cause to be received for Buyer's account, Seller's Daily Deliverability of Gas in accordance with the terms and provisions of Exhibit "F."

-(b)

 ARTICLE 4.
 DELIVERY POINT(S)/MEASUREMENT/PRESSURE/MAINTENANCE